 and once inside Alpa mall we can walk from that

-fountain (Number 3 on the map* below) towards the ALTA mall and up the escalator to Namjatown!
+fountain ( On the map below) towards the ALTA mall and up the escalator to Namjatown!

-Located on the first floor (1F) between Sunshine City's Alpa and Alta malls is a theme
+Located on the 2nd floor between Sunshine City's Alpa and Alta malls is a theme

 park created by the Namco (video game) company.
 You might know them best by the all time classic video game character

 Pacman (as seen below), of course if you're younger you might know them through Mario Kart or Tekken.

 Namjatown (entrance pictured below) is a theme park decorated

 in the theme of "old Edo" (as they call it).
 Tokyo was named "Edo" prior to 1868, but any nostalgic era in